Stamp duty on a second home

 Are any homes exempt from stamp duty for second homes?

-- Caravans, mobile homes or houseboats irrespective of how much you pay for them
+- Moveable dwellings like caravans, mobile homes or houseboats irrespective of how much you pay for them.

 What if the home I’m buying will be my main residence?

-If you’re intending to replace your main residence with the property you’re purchasing, you won’t have to pay the additional stamp-duty rate.
-But you must have sold your existing home to qualify for this exemption.
+If you’re intending to replace your main residence with the property you’re buying, you won’t have to pay the additional stamp duty rate.
+But you must have sold your existing home before you complete on your new home to avoid paying the higher rate.

 If you haven’t sold your previous main residence by the day of completion on your new home, you’ll have to pay the second property tax.
 That’s because you now own two properties.